anilmainali/Everyday-Learning/Inspirational-Quotes.md

 > # Success is no accident.
 It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do.
 > Pele

+> # Enjoy the little things, for one day you may look back and realize they were the big things.
+> Robert Brault